Skip to Content

 7. DCSS Involvement: The Department of Child Support Services can help in establishing paternity, locating the non-custodial parent, establishing child support orders, enforcing orders, and collecting payments.
 They can be involved at any stage of the child support process.

-Both parents have an obligation to provide financial support to their minor children and in situations of divorce or separation child support arrangements must be determined.
-Whether a child is natural, adopted, born during marriage or to a couple that decided not to marry, the child is owed a statutory duty of support.
+Both parents have an obligation to provide financial support to their minor children.
+In situations of divorce or separation, child support arrangements must be determined.
+Whether a child is natural, adopted, born during marriage, or to a couple that decided not to marry, the child is owed a statutory duty of support.

 In California, when determining child support, courts consider various factors to ensure the child's financial needs are met fairly and adequately.
 Some of the key factors include: